JannikWinter/interactive_graph_view/README.md

 ## Additional information

 You are welcome to contribute to this package!

-If you run into bugs or need a feature that is not yet implemented, just open an issue on GitHub.
+If you've got a feature request or run into a bug, please do not hesitate to open an issue in the GitHub repository. 😊

 ## License